mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 allow accessing devices programmatically.
 Using these proxies, a client application may be built using any technology and language where TANGO is available, including **C++**, **Java** and **Python**.
-Most of the client applications have share a common goals and requirements.
-They also use common patterns to fulfill these goals.
+Most of the client applications share common goals and requirements.
+They also use some common patterns to fulfill these goals.
 This raised the need for GUI standardization and development of universal frameworks that will speed up TANGO client applications development.
 The two leading solutions are ATK and Taurus, discussed below.

 **ATK**.
-The *Tango Application Toolkit*[@poncet2005atk], ATK, has been developed to address the need for consistent, easy to develop TANGO GUI applications.
+The *Tango Application Toolkit* [@poncet2005atk], ATK, has been developed to address the need for consistent, easy to develop TANGO GUI applications.
 It provides universal *viewers*, for attributes and commands.
 These viewers are called widgets nowadays.
 ATK has been implemented with Java and Swing,